Giorgetto Giugiaro

 Giorgetto Giugiaro (/it/; born 7 August 1938) is an Italian automotive designer.
 He has worked on supercars and popular everyday vehicles.
 He was named Car Designer of the Century in 1999 and inducted into the Automotive Hall of Fame in 2002.
-He was awarded the Compasso d'Oro industrial design award six times, including a lifetime achievement awarded in 1984.
+He was awarded the Compasso d'Oro industrial design award six times, including a lifetime achievement recognition in 1984.